 In this article, we will cover the benefits of having a tagline.

-Also, we will share with you a three-step plan to creating an effective tagline, plus 20 examples of great taglines to inspire you.
+Also, we will share with you a three-step plan to create an effective tagline, plus 20 examples of great taglines to inspire you.

 Before we explore the benefits of creating a tagline for your business, let’s see whether or not slogans and taglines are the same, so you don’t get confused.